Thesis Proposal – October, 2020. Sherman Studio, The Ohio State University

-I began digging for what my lineages have done on this earth way too late in my life.
+I began digging for what my lineages have done on this earth during lockdown in 2020.
 I plotted all the branches of my family in the U.S. back to the 1600’s - they were thickest in the South, last ‘settled’ in Florida, but scattered among the finger-lakes and dustbowl, too.
 Looking past the stories that have been passed down and digested, I sought the stories kept alive in census records and jail files and gravestone decor.

 The instability from so many generations of weak morality has left stains in my story, too.
-My family worked the earth and those they enslaved without wealth or prosperity - they lived simply and just barely.
+My family worked the earth without wealth or prosperity - they lived simply and just barely.
 Perhaps the most prosperous chunk of my family, by social purity and working-class standards in the 1800’s, were the Bromleys, Belshas, and Tharps in Tennessee.
 A plantation home that stands to this day, situated next to the local Methodist church in Bromley Hollow, was passed between the families depending on who had the most kids during a year, as the church was also the school.
 The civil war left crosses of honor littered on their buried bones.
-These families, the Bromleys, Belshas, and Tharps, have bloodlines that crisscrossed intimately.

 Part 2- The Asking